 Unfortunately, in countries where abortions are illegal or heavily restricted, prices skyrocket – and so does the potential danger to your health and safety.
 In these countries, people who want to terminate their pregnancy have to face a tough choice: spending money on the transportation, housing, time off work, child care, etc -- not to mention the procedure itself -- involved in traveling to a different country where abortion is legal, or getting an illegal abortion closer to home and taking on higher health risks and the risk of being criminally charged.

-But don’t despair: There are a lot of options out there for people facing economic, geographic and temporal barriers to accessing abortion care.
+But don’t despair: There are a lot of options out there for people facing economic, geographic, legal and temporal barriers to accessing abortion care.

 Overcoming the barriers